apache/nuttx/configs/sama5d3x-ek/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows
        CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

-    3. This configuration executes out of internal SRAM an can only be loaded via JTAG.
+    3. This configuration executes out of CS0 NOR flash and can only be loaded via JTAG.
+128MB

-       CONFIG_SAMA5_BOOT_ISRAM=y               : Boot into internal SRAM
-       CONFIG_BOOT_RUNFROMISRAM=y              : Run from internal SRAM
+       CONFIG_SAMA5_BOOT_CS0FLASH=y            : Boot from FLASH on CS0
+       CONFIG_BOOT_RUNFROMFLASH=y              : Run in place on FLASH (vs copying to RAM)

+       CONFIG_SAMA5_EBICS0=y                   : Enable CS0 external memory
+       CONFIG_SAMA5_EBICS0_SIZE=134217728      : Memory size is 128KB
+       CONFIG_SAMA5_EBICS0_NOR=y               : Memory type is NOR FLASH

+       NOTE:  In order to boot in this configuration, you need to close the BMS jumper.

     STATUS:
-      2013-7-26:  This ostest configuration is too large to fit in SAMA5 internal SRAM (along with a usable heap and a 16KB page table).
-        I do not want to simplify this test because I will, eventually, need to do the entire OS test.
-But I will need to configure this to run out of FLASH or SDRAM in this future.
-For now, I created the smaller 'hello' configuration for the basic bringup.